 Yet even with two big six-volt batteries – the old-fashioned ones with the springs on the top – providing the electrical supply, battery life was appalling.
-And that’s without even mentioning the weight; a price tag of less than a tenner might have made them the budget option, but it certainly didn’t make them the pocket-sized one.
+And that’s without even mentioning the weight; a price tag of less than a tenner might have made them the budget option, but it certainly didn’t make them the pocket-sized one - which is where the modern LED torch comes in.

 5 gadgets for a last minute picnic